guettli/programming-guidelines/README.md

 whether the call was successful or not.

-I run a [Nextcloud](https://nextcloud.com/) server, but the synchronisation fails for some files.
-In the logs I see that GenericFileException() gets thrown.
+I run a [Nextcloud](https://nextcloud.com/) server, but the synchronization fails for some files.
+In the logs, I see that GenericFileException() gets thrown.
 Let's have a look at these lines.

 ```